 –

-I have developed a Windows application for touch-screen devices to easily play and grab DVD content in a small team of two.
+Development of DVD Ripper/Player Station project, a Windows application for touch-screen devices to easily play and grab DVD content.

 GUI